chisui/dakka/thesis/main.md

 Creating an `Actor` means spawning a new `Process` that executes `runActor` for that specific Actor type.
 The problem here is that the instruction on what the `Process` should do has to be serializable.
-Since functions are not Serializeability in Haskell cloud-haskell provides a workaround with the *distirbuted-static* package.
+Since functions are not Serializability in Haskell cloud-haskell provides a workaround with the *distributed-static* package.

-It provides a way to serialize references to values and functions that are known at compiletime and compose these.
+It provides a way to serialize references to values and functions that are known at compile time and compose these.
 This is done using a heterogeneous map that has to be manually populated with all static values that the program may encounter while running.
 Unfortunately there is no way to register polymorphic functions like `runActor` this way.
 Luckily there is a way to enumerate all Actor types that exist in a given Actor system and could register a version of `runActor` for each one.
 I was not able to do this though for time reasons.
-As the hirarchy of the Actor system, described by the `Creates` typefamily is potentially infinite, the registration would have to perform cycle detection on the type level.
+As the hierarchy of the Actor system, described by the `Creates` typefamily is potentially infinite, the registration would have to perform cycle detection on the type level.

 Alternatively we can also parametrize the actor context by a type list of kind `[*]`.
-This list represents a flattened version of the Actor system's hirarchy.
+This list represents a flattened version of the Actor system's hierarchy.
 Each actor type inside of the actor system has to be a an element of that list.
 All ActorContext operations have to check that the relevant Actors are in fact elements of that list.
 Although this solution may appear trivial, I discovered it at a very late stage of the project.
-As a result this solution is not incoorporated into the main library code.
+As a result this solution is not incorporated into the main library code.
 A proof of concept exists in the source repository at `./cloud-fix/Main.hs`.
-This proof of concept also includes a running example of a solution for the dinning philosophers problem as well as a ping pong example.
+This proof of concept also includes a running example of a solution for the dining philosophers problem as well as a ping pong example.

 # Results

 I demonstrated that it is possible to create an Actor framework in Haskell that is capable of expressing many constraints about it's hierarchy and the capabilities of the Actors in it, using the type system.
-The created framework allows a wide range of properties of actors to be expressed and reasoned about at compiletime.
+The created framework allows a wide range of properties of actors to be expressed and reasoned about at compile time.
-Through the `Capabillities` mechanism and the fact that Actors defined in the framework can be run again multiple backends it is also etensible.
+Through the `Capabilities` mechanism and the fact that Actors defined in the framework can be run again multiple backends it is also extensible.
 To test Actors the just have to be run against a testing backend.
 If the provided testing backend isn't sufficient it can be augmented with additional capabilities by implementing appropriate type classes or using newtypes.

 ## Dependent types in Haskell

 Dependent types are a powerful tool in Haskell.
-Unfortunately their usabillity is somewhat limited since they are not supported natively.
+Unfortunately their usability is somewhat limited since they are not supported natively.
-The lack of native support does not make it's use impossible but prevelent usage cumbersome.
+The lack of native support does not make its use impossible but prevalent usage cumbersome.
 Promotion of values to types and demotion from types to values has to be done manually.
 For promotion and demotion there is the library *singletons*, which is written by the author of the `TypeInType` language extension, that is central to dependent types in Haskell.
-The *singletons* way to promote functions, by generating corresponding typefamilies for them but debugging these generated typefamilies is hard.
-When there is an error in the types GHC either just has the names of the generated typefamilies, that are not very informative or there is just a statement that two types do not unify without a information on how GHC got those two types.
+The *singletons* way to promote functions, by generating corresponding type families for them but debugging these generated type families is hard.
+When there is an error in the types GHC either just has the names of the generated type families, that are not very informative or there is just a statement that two types do not unify without a information on how GHC got those two types.
 These debugging problems make the usage of the *singletons* library and dependent types in general tedious for library authors.
 The effects are even worse for users of libraries that heavily leverage *singletons* that do not have a good understanding of that library or dependent types since they might get the same kind of cryptic errors unless the library author takes extra steps and exports special interface types that produce more readable errors.

-As a result of this I opted to reduce the usage of dependent types in my code and do without the *singletons* library alltogether.
+As a result of this I opted to reduce the usage of dependent types in my code and do without the *singletons* library altogether.
 Even though they are not dependent types many of the more advanced type-level-computation features Haskell provides were useful.

 ## Cloud Haskell

-Since most of the effort went into creating a typed interface rather then the actual execution of it I ca not comment on how cloud haskell actually performes as a backend for the created interface.
+Since most of the effort went into creating a typed interface rather then the actual execution of it I can't comment on how cloud haskell actually performs as a backend for the created interface.

 Big parts of the backend for the created API were implemented for cloud-haskell.
 The implementation was very straight forward for the most part since cloud haskell provides similar primitives to the API itself.
 Parts that required the serialization of polymorphic values were not that easily implemented.
-The cloud-haskell paper[@paper-thitc] outlines that there should ultimatly be a GHC native support for static values.
+The cloud-haskell paper[@paper-thitc] outlines that there should ultimately be a GHC native support for static values.
 Until then writing generic code that may serialize arbitrary data is forced to perform a great deal of type level computation.

 ## Future Work